KevinRoozrokh/KevinRoozrokh/README.md

 #### Open Source Contributions
 I would need pages to tell about them all, but here are 5 I am proud of.<br><br>
-• Collaborated long ago to help build the cybersecurity Linux distribution called Backtrack Linux, predecessor to Kali Linux.<br>
+• Collaborated to help build the cybersecurity Linux distribution called Backtrack Linux, predecessor to Kali Linux.<br>
 • Coded .kext files for the OSx86project project.
 These PC builds are now known as a hackintosh.<br>
 • Contributed code to help build the Cardano ADA Blockchain.<br>
 • Coded modern Bitcoin and Ethereum mining calculators.<br>